Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

 - Easier for beginners to grasp
 - Goal is to teach basic programming concepts that can be applied to other programming languages

-## Python Introduction
+## Cont..

-- Interpreted, dynamically typed, object-oriented very high-level language, compiles to bytecode
-- Close to pseudocode, indentation marks block structure
 - Popular for application development on its own
 - Used as scripting language in many applications and games
      + Gimp
      + Battlefield2
      + ...

+## Python Introduction

+- Interpreted, dynamically typed, object-oriented very high-level language, compiles to bytecode
+- Close to pseudocode, indentation marks block structure

 ## Basics: Variables, Objects, types and Data Structures